-Computer; i Relationships between memory modules and PentiumknowledgeCPUs ; j
+¡i Relationships between memory modules and Pentium CPUs : i

 Pentium, 6x86 and AMD-K5 are all 64 bit CPUs, but 72-pin SIMM modules are only 32-bit.
 That's why they have to be used in pairs, because the CPU will always be only able to see 64 bits.
 This means that 72-pin SIMM modules have to be installed in pairs.
 For instance, SIMM1 and SIMM2 must form a pair, and SIMM3 and SIMM4 must form another pair.
-Of course, the two members of a pair must be of the same kind ji EDO or FP DRAM jj, and you cannot use pairs from different "species".
-But the AX5 support different "pairs" and use different type of memory modules, notice:
+Of course, the two members of a pair must be of the same kind ¡i EDO or FP DRAM ¡j and you cannot use pairs from different "species".

+But this series supports different "pairs" and use different type of memory modules, notice:

-- i SIMM1 and SIMM2 j must use the same memory type, as well as i SIMM3 and SIMM4 j. - ; i SIMM1 and SIMM2 ; j use the same memory type, and ; i SIMM3 and SIMM4 ; j can use the same type, or a different type, in order to permit you to obtain the best speed configuration for each "single" pair, and to make the system work at its maximum capacity.
+• ¡i SIMM1 and SIMM2 ¡j must use the same memory type, as well as ¡i SIMM3 and SIMM4 ¡j.

+• ¡i SIMM1 and SIMM2 ¡j use the same memory type, and ¡i SIMM3 and SIMM4 ¡j can use the same type, or a different type, in order to permit you to obtain the best speed configuration for each "single" pair, and to make the system work at its maximum capacity.
 If one memory pair is slower, it will have no influence on the pair whose speed is higher.

 168-pin DIMM modules are 64 bit, so you can use single modules.
-On the AX5 mainboard, these modules can support not only EDO and FR DRAM, but also Synchronous DRAM memory configurations.
+On the IT5V mainboard, these modules can support not only EDO and FP DRAM, but also Synchronous DRAM memory configurations.
+The IT5H mainboard does not support SDRAM.